-Ramot Shalom is a newly formed, exciting and entrepreneurial Reform Community in the southern city of Be'er Sheva.
+Ramot Shalom is an exciting and entrepreneurial Reform Community in the southern city of Be’er Sheva.
 It is the first of its kind in the Negev, with its members coming from near and far, to experience prayer in a pluralistic setting.
 Ramot Shalom was started in order to provide an alternative vision to the Jewish people living in Israel and in the Negev region: a vision of peace, dialogue, openness and acceptance.

 The community is now in the stage of rapid growth.
 Its first service took place on Yom Kippur in 2014 with 150 people in attendance.
 The congregation then decided to have weekly Shabbat services and an operating community centre throughout the week.
 Ramot Shalom is currently seeking to develop its community in several ways.
 First, the community is looking to form a weekly Jewish and Arab Beit Midrash for Jewish and Muslim scholars seeking peaceful communication and discussion.
 It is also hoping to move into a suitable physical space, as its current location is only 60 square metres in size.
 Its aim is to further develop the parent-child centre and to offer more classes and to provide support for children with special needs.

 In Israel where 80% of the population identifies themselves as secular Jews, Temple Sinai is building bridges in the Ramot Shalom community in Be’er Sheva and helping to strengthen the Reform Jewish identity there.
 Thanks to the generosity of Jeffery & Tatjana Singer and the Israel Special Projects Fund, Temple Sinai was able to start this partnership in 2012 with a new gan.
-This union has blossomed, and in 2014, Temple members visited Be'er Sheva and presented a cheque for additional funds during the 60th anniversary mission to Israel.
-And in 2016, it is still going strong!
+This union has blossomed, and in 2014, Temple members visited Be’er Sheva and presented a cheque for additional funds during the 60th anniversary mission to Israel.

 The coordinator of the Be’er Sheva community initiative is Naomi Efrat, who is connecting secular Jews and promoting Reform Judaism in what she sees as essential to the future of Israel.
 Naomi is concerned about the lack of community involvement and feels that the answer lies in the Reform movement.